 #1 Sweeten your festive season with Honey Chrome

-Bargain shoppers will want to consider getting this chrome extension downloaded ASAP in time for Christmas.
+Bargain shoppers may want to consider getting this chrome extension downloaded ASAP in time for Christmas.
 You no longer need to trawl the web yourself for coupon codes, discounts and sales – Honey does it automatically.

 #2 Snag a deal with Price Hipster